-SDPA conducts a number of CE courses throughout the year that are listed in Events.
-These CE courses may be presented as stand-alone CE courses or may be presented in Workshop format on a specific topic.
+SDPA conducts a number of continuing education (CE) courses throughout the year that are listed in Events.
+These CE courses may be presented as stand-alone CE courses, workshops or conferences.
+Stand-alone CE courses are typically less than a day in length and are held at the SDPA Office.
+Workshops and conferences typically are presented on single themes.
+Workshops are generally a day in length and may be held either at the SDPA Office or at another venue.
+A conference may be one or two days in length and is typically held at a hotel.
+Registration fees for the workshops and conferences vary and are published in promotional materials fo those events.
+Registration fees for stand-alone CE courses are standardized and are presented below. or may be presented in Workshop format on a specific topic.
 Unless otherwise specified, stand-alone CE courses and workshops are generally held at the SDPA office.
 In October of each year, SDPA presents a Fall Conference on a specified theme.
 The Fall Conference is generally one-day in length and is usually held at a hotel.

 1 CE UNIT